mxdhavgautam/portfolio-src/README.md

 # My Developer Portfolio

-Welcome to the source code repository of my personal portfolio website!
-This repository contains all the code and assets needed to run my portfolio website, which is live at [mxdhavgautam.com](https://mxdhavgautam.com/).
+Welcome to the source code repository of the older/obsolete version of my personal portfolio website.
+This repository contains all the code and assets needed to run my static website, the new version is live at [mxdhavgautam.com](https://mxdhavgautam.com/).
 Feel free to explore the code, provide feedback, or even use it for your own purposes, all under the terms of the [MIT Open Source License](LICENSE).

 ## Table of Contents